 Lamps are one type of lighting you can buy just about everywhere.
 Even Target and Walmart have a large selection.

 - Donna Table lamp – This lamp has an oak wood base that comes in different finishes and the shade comes in different colors.
-It also comes in a floor lamp version.

 - Sullivan Table Lamp – Base colors come in red, black, green, white and grey.